input-output-hk/peras-design/src/Peras/SmallStep.lagda.md

 ```
 -->

+### Parameters

-`block₀` denotes the genesis block, `cert₀` is certificate for the first voting
+The model takes a couple of parameters: `block₀` denotes the genesis block,
-round referencing the genesis block.
-Both are module parameters together with
+`cert₀` is certificate for the first voting round referencing the genesis block.
-the relations
+In addition there are the following relations abstracting the lotteries (slot
+leadership and voting committee membership) and the cryptographic signatures
   * `IsCommitteeMember`
   * `IsVoteSignature`
   * `IsSlotLeader`